awsteiner/o2scl/doc/o2scl/sphinx/funct.rst

 General comments about function objects
 ---------------------------------------

 The C++ standard library functors employ copy construction at various types, so one must be careful about the types involved in creating the functor.
-Generally, all classes should have constructors and structs should be avoided because they can cause difficulties with default copy construction.
+Generally, all classes should have constructors and structs should be used with care because they can cause difficulties with default copy construction.

 There is a small overhead associated with the indirection: a "user class" accesses the function class which then calls function which